 Of course, buying these herbs individually can be pricey, not to mention inconvenient, especially if you were to buy the raw herbs and brew them into a tea.

-Fortunately, we have two formulas that contain these herbs and others.
-Both formulas are considered anti-aging remedies.
+Fortunately, we have two formulas that contain these herbs and others that support more youthful looking hair.

 Does Chinese Medicine Work For Hair?